 Upping the ante by adding more heroes, troopers, and villains from both the prequel and sequel movies, it felt like Battlefront II would be the ultimate Star Wars simulator.
 And to an extent, it was.
 We were able to visit famous locations spanning nearly 40 years of Star Wars history, play as beloved characters, engage in multiple game types, and more.
 However, Battlefront II was initially marred by its now-infamous inclusion of loot boxes, which led to widespread outrage against the game.
 The issue even reached congress and other governments around the world, with some calling for bans on the loot box mechanic.
 But, the team at EA took the criticism to heart, fixing much of what angered fans and ultimately, creating the best Star Wars battle sandbox in years.

 17. Super Star Wars: The Empire Strikes Back

 Super Nintendo – 1994

-Maybe we were just hungry for new Star Wars experiences in 1994, or there’s a chance our standards for acceptable difficulty in video games was different back then, but for whatever reason, Sculptured Software’s “Super” Star Wars series was (and is) highly regarded.
-Just not for the gameplay.
+Maybe we were just hungry for new Star Wars experiences in 1994, or there’s a chance our standards for acceptable difficulty in video games was different back then, but for whatever reason, Sculptured Software’s “Super” Star Wars series was (and is) highly regarded – not just not for the gameplay, either.
 All three entries in this series are brutally difficult and messy, but are loaded with fun Star Wars sights and sounds.